Her First Romance (1940 film): Plot

 College student Linda Strong speaks to friend Susie about the upcoming dance lamenting her plain looks from getting her a date.
-One a dare, fraternity pledge Donald Whiting is forced to ask Linda to the Dance which she gleefully accepts.
+On a dare, fraternity pledge Donald Whiting is forced to ask Linda to the Dance which she gleefully accepts.
 Once home her guardian and older half-sister, Eileen Strong, does not allow her to go even after her cook Katy has gotten excited for her.
 After Eileen's rejection, Katy, Linda, and her cousin, Marian Strong, conspire to get Linda a dress and shoes for the dance.

 In the interim, Linda was singing in the woods of the Strong estate one day when a voice joined her in duet of a man who had been fishing on the property, not knowing her was trespassing.
 They finish their song, and Linda goes to meet him but falls in the water where he pulls her out.
 Free of her glasses, she and "Crusoe" have a picnic and talk excitedly about fishing and the like.
 Linda believes he would be a good match for her cousin Marian whose fiancé, John, has been stolen by Eileen.
 "Crusoe" drives her back home where Linda and Marian wave him off.
 Only then does Linda find out from Marian that "Crusoe" is the famous singer Philip Niles in town to relax, visit relatives, and attend a dance in his honor.

 The night of the dance Linda is readying herself with Marian and Katy when she receives a call from Susie who has just learned of the plot to get Donald to ask Linda to the dance.
 Linda is heartbroken and refuses to go to the dance with him.
 However, her transformation means Donald actually wants to take her to the dance and doesn't take no for an answer until Linda sprays him and his fraternity brothers with the hose.
 As she goes off to cry, Philip shows up and offers to take her to the dance.
 Upon arriving few can believe it is really Linda especially on the arm of the guest of honor.
 They sing a duet and Linda gets attention from all the boys while Eileen shows up and sets her sights on Philip and Linda's career in singing.
 Eileen invites him for tea the next day "to talk about Linda's future" expressly dis-inviting Linda from the conversation.